Updated: December 2022

 - be patient

-- put to one side their anger or bitterness
+- put to one side their anger or resentments

 - put their children’s welfare before their own comfort